 Fundraisers and charity days are a great time bring employees together for the common good.
 Often these causes affect your employees, so give them the opportunity to organize events for causes they are passionate about.

 Engaged employees are ideal for managers.
 These are the employees who make it easy to do your job well.
 Ultimately, setting aside time, budget, and resources for employee engagement activities will increase motivation, improve employee retention, and ultimately make your workplace more efficient and productive.

 Have you tried out any activities in this guide?
-Which are the most important to your organization?The Comprehensive List of Employee Engagement Activities Rob Wormley
+Which are the most important to your organization?10 Employee Engagement Activities that Keep Employees Happy Rob Wormley